NikNakStudio/niknak_react_webpack/readme.md

 In watch mode: npm run watch-development

-In build mode: npm run build-development
+Building for development (/dev folder): npm run build-development

-Build production: npm run build-production
+Build for production (/prod folder): npm run build-production

 UPDATING THIS KIT
 This kit is updated using NPM Check Updates.
 Use with caution, as updating too much stuff at once tends to break things.